Robert Mueller Asks If Donald Trump Knew About Russian Hack, As Professor Who Told Campaign Of Emails Vanishes

 Mueller has been trying to find out what Trump may have known when, in July of 2016, he publicly called on Russia to hack Clinton’s emails and release 30,000 emails that were supposedly missing from Clinton’s server.

-“Russia, if you’re listening, I hope you’re able to find the 30,000 emails that are missing,” Trump said a campaign press conference.
+“Russia, if you’re listening, I hope you’re able to find the 30,000 emails that are missing,” Trump said during a campaign press conference.
 “I think you will probably be rewarded mightily by our press.”

 Trump’s spokesperson at the time, Sean Spicer, claimed that Trump was “joking” when he made the call for Russia to hack Clinton.
 But a longtime Trump adviser and close ally, political “dirty tricks” specialist Roger Stone, appeared to know in advance that Clinton’s campaign manager, John Podesta, would suffer a massive hack and theft of his emails.
-Stone was also in contact with Wikileaks founder Julian Assange, according to an exposé published this week by The Atlantic magazine online.
+Stone was also in contact with WikiLeaks founder Julian Assange, according to an expose published this week by The Atlantic magazine online.

 Stone had previously denied under oath in congressional testimony that he had direct contact with Assange, but the Atlantic report appears to show that his testimony was not truthful.